hyperledger-archives/fabric/sdk/node/README.md

 node test/unit/asset-mgmt.js | node_modules/.bin/tap-spec
 ```

+#### asset-mgmt-with-roles (development mode)

 #### asset-mgmt-with-roles (network mode)
 This test case exercises the *asset_management_with_roles* chaincode when it has been deployed in network mode (as opposed to development mode).
+Before proceeding with these tests, make sure to clear our any remaining crypto material for the membership service, the client `keyValStore`, as well as restart the peer in network mode per the instructions [here](setting-up-the-testing-environment).

 Follow the instruction in the [chain-tests](#chain-tests-network-mode) section in order to properly set up your chaincode project outside of your Hyperledger Fabric source tree.
 Keep in mind, that this test will also require you to include another package, `op/go-logging` inside your `vendor` directory.
 You will discover that without this package the *asset_management_with_roles* chaincode does not build successfully locally.
 Correct project directory structure is shown below.